 All influencers are not created equal, and neither is their compensation.

-In our previous article, we’ve talked about the most common pricing model among influencers — pay-per-follower.
-According to this model, influencer gets anywhere from $5–10 per 1,000 followers.
+We’ve already talked about the most common pricing model among influencers — pay-per-follower.
+According to this model, an influencer gets anywhere from $5–10 per 1,000 followers.

-Unfortunately, bloggers ask to pay only for followers number that you can find on their account, but not for the real followers count.
+Unfortunately, most influencers ask to pay only for their number of followers, but not for the number of real followers.

 Let’s say that we have an influencer with 635K followers and an Engagement Rate of 1.55%.
 This is an average ER for accounts with the same follower’s count and the usual price would be $5 per 1,000 followers or $3,175 per sponsored post.

-If we check influencer’s audience with HypeAuditor, we find that only 48% of the influencer’s followers are real.
-Other 52% won’t see your sponsored post, interact with it, and make a purchase.
+If we check an influencer’s audience at HypeAuditor Instagram analytics report, we find that only 48% of the influencer’s audience is real.
+The other 52% won’t see your sponsored post, interact with it, and make a purchase.

 So, the reasonable price for this sponsorship would be $1,530.
 And if you pay $3,175 you will overpay $1,645 that could be used for one more sponsored post.